 Walter Last has popularized another method of dosing borax.
 He recommends adding a heaping teaspoon to a liter of water and then taking 1 teaspoon of this borax solution once or twice daily.
 This solution delivers 25-30 mg of borax (and thus about 3 mg of boron) per dose.
 He recommends taking it with meals.

 If you make Walter Last’s solution with distilled water and store it in a clean glass jar you will avoid having any impurities to contaminate the mixture.
 This will maximize the shelf life of the solution.
 For even greater preservation of this solution, store it in the refrigerator and always use a clean stainless steel spoon to take your dose out of the jar.
 If your solution looks cloudy or smells off to you, discard it and make another batch.

 Are There Any Side Effects from Taking Borax?

 Yes, some people experience some side effects from taking borax.
 You will find more information about side effects and reader reported side effects on this page.

 To avoid your risk of side effects, always start with a smaller dose and monitor how it affects you.
 While the relative lethal dose (LD50) of borax is similar to that of table salt, it is always wise to be careful with your dosages.

 Some will be uncomfortable with taking any amount of borax internally.
 Taking a boron supplement will, in many cases, achieve a similar result.

-Continue on to read the hundreds of posts that have been sent into Earth Clinic since 2002 regarding the health benefits of borax.
+Continue on to read posts that have been sent to Earth Clinic since 2002 regarding the health benefits of borax.
 Our reader feedback section on borax is extensive and not to be missed!